Is the Sabbath for today?

 Many Christians, when asked if they believe in keeping the Ten Commandments, answer with a resounding “Yes!”.
 Many will even have (often excerpts) of the Ten Commandments hanging on their walls in prominent places in house.
 All too often however, those ten commandments that they believe so much in keeping will stand there as a witness against them all the days of their life.
 Here is the fourth Commandment:

-Exod 20:9 (NKJV) Six days you shall labor and do all your work, 10 but the seventh day [is] the Sabbath of the Yahweh your Elohim.
+Exod 20:9 (NKJV) Six days you shall labor and do all your work, 10 but the seventh day [is] the Sabbath of the YHWH your Elohim.
 [In] [it] you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who [is] within your gates.
-11 For [in] six days Yahweh made the heavens and the earth, the sea, and all that [is] in them, and rested the seventh day.
-Therefore Yahweh blessed the Sabbath day and hallowed it.
+11 For [in] six days YHWH made the heavens and the earth, the sea, and all that [is] in them, and rested the seventh day.
+Therefore YHWH blessed the Sabbath day and hallowed it.

-All throughout history man has profaned the day Yahweh sanctified for rest.
+All throughout history man has profaned the day YHWH sanctified for rest.
 It was true even in the days when Isaiah was a prophet of Israel.
-Yahweh told him to stand in the gates of Jerusalem and instruct the rulers and people in Sabbath keeping, and rebuke them for their Sabbath desecration.
+YHWH told him to stand in the gates of Jerusalem and instruct the rulers and people in Sabbath keeping, and rebuke them for their Sabbath desecration.
 (Isaiah 56:2-6, 58:13, 66:23)

 150 years later the prophet Nehemiah asked the people: